A Traveler Guide to Cuban Slang: The Best Cuban Slang Words & Phrases

 Ser un Mango

-The Cuban slang phrase ser un mango is used to express when a person is very good-looking
+The meaning of the Cuban slang phrase ser un mango is “to be very good-looking”.

 For example, la chica es una mango would be translated to “the girl is hot”.